-Students across the nation should be most interested in the current Washington D.C. climate and the upcoming election.
-In 2011, ASACC and its partners successfully saved the Pell Grant maximum and even convinced Congress to slightly increase its investment in the program.
+Students across the nation should be most interested in the current Washington D.C. climate and 2014 mid-term election.
+In 2013, ASACC and its partners successfully got a one year fix to the student loan interest rate issue.
+We worked to save the Pell Grant maximum and even convinced Congress to slightly increase its investment in the program.
 However, Congress and President Obama are still looking for places to balance the budget and community college students need to make sure that balancing is not done on the backs of students!
-We are at a critical junction in history, the economy is struggling, state support for students is down and enrollments are up.
+We are at a critical junction in history, the economy is slowly improving, but state support for students is still decreasing as enrollments are up.
 Investment in education and the future must be a priority or we face an uncertain future.
 Because of these issues it is even more important for students to be civically involved.
-As the opportunity affords we will invite all the major players to speak to our attendees or to send a representative from their office to share their vision for higher education, community colleges, ways to balance the budget, and the 2012 election.
+As the opportunity affords we will invite all the major players to speak to our attendees or to send a representative from their office to share their vision for higher education, community colleges, ways to balance the budget, and the 2014 mid-term election.

 There are 12 million community college students in the nation, many who depend on these critical programs to assist them in obtaining workforce training.
 As elected officers of the student body, student leaders have a responsibility to represent their constituents on issues of concern.
 What issues impact community colleges more than Pell Grants, Student Loan Interest Rates and availability, and other programs that assist them in securing education and training?